Current as of October 2024 | Download print version (in PDF)

 NPOs must obtain the CEBAS designation to enjoy special tax benefits, such as an exemption from paying social security taxes and certain fringe benefits.
 The CEBAS designation is granted to NPOs with activities in the fields of health, education, social assistance, and reducing the use of drugs by the Ministry in charge of the corresponding field.

-To obtain the CEBAS, a not-for-profit legal entity must be considered a charitable, social assistance, educational, or health organization that carries on free activities or contributes to programs for:
+To obtain the CEBAS, a not-for-profit legal entity must have been registered as a legal entity in Brazil for at least 12 months, have developed public interest activities in the last fiscal year, and be considered a charitable, social assistance, educational, or health organization that carries on free activities or contributes to programs for:

 Complementary Law 187 provides further rules for organizations with CEBAS status, such as guidance on accounting practices and prohibitions of inurement.